Denys-Ratushniak/OSLabs/README.md

 # OSLabs
 My labs for Operating Systems

-Some thing may not work, due to some files are so large to uplodad them to github
+Some thing may not work, due to some files are so large to uplodad them to github(10000_10000_10000.txt file used for large input)

 1 - 6 labs Windows WINAPI